roachfire/roachlab/networking/README.md

 # What are we deploying?
 A set of applications to assist in building and managing our network.
+This combination of services will intelligently handle simple local access and secure remote access for all of your selfhosted applications, no port-forwarding or firewall configuration required.
 - [Nginx Proxy Manager](https://hub.docker.com/r/jc21/nginx-proxy-manager): This project comes as a pre-built docker image that enables you to easily forward to your websites running at home or otherwise, including free SSL, without having to know too much about Nginx or Letsencrypt.
 - [Pi-hole](https://hub.docker.com/r/pihole/pihole): The Pi-hole® is a DNS sinkhole that protects your devices from unwanted content, without installing any client-side software.
 - [Fail2Ban](https://hub.docker.com/r/linuxserver/fail2ban): Fail2ban is a daemon to ban hosts that cause multiple authentication errors.